MohammedHabibQureshi/oT-Multi-Parameter-Environmental-Monitoring/README.md

 ## DHT22

-The DHT22 is a digital environmental sensor used to measure:
+The **DHT22** is a digital environmental sensor used to measure:

 - 🌡️ Temperature
 - 💧 Relative humidity

-The ESP32 reads both values from the sensor and uploads them to ThingSpeak.
+The ESP32 reads both parameters and uploads them to ThingSpeak.

 ---

 ## 🌫️ MQ135

-The MQ135 is an analog gas/air-quality sensing module.
+The **MQ135** is an analog gas/air-quality sensing module.

-In the current implementation, the project records:
+In this project, the sensor output is recorded as:

 > **Raw MQ135 ADC response**

-The value is treated as a relative sensor response rather than a calibrated gas concentration.
+The current implementation does not directly calculate gas concentration in ppm.

-### Why raw ADC?
+### Why Raw ADC?

-The relationship between MQ135 sensor output and gas concentration depends on factors such as:
+MQ135 readings depend on several factors, including:

 - Sensor calibration
 - Sensor preheating
 - Load resistance
 - Environmental conditions
 - Gas composition
+- Sensor characteristics
 - Sensor aging

-Therefore, the current implementation does not claim to provide direct ppm measurements.
+Therefore, a calibrated MQ135 implementation would be required for quantitative gas concentration measurements.

 ---

 ## 🌍 BMP280

-The BMP280 is a digital pressure sensor used to measure:
+The **BMP280** is a digital pressure sensor used to measure atmospheric pressure.

-- Atmospheric pressure

 The pressure measurement is reported in:

-**hPa (hectopascals)**
+**hPa — hectopascals**

 ---

 # 🔌 Hardware Connections

-The sensor connections should match the GPIO definitions used in the Arduino firmware.
+The following represents the sensor connection arrangement used by the prototype.

 ## DHT22